uhray/boilerplate/doc/boilerplate.md

 		home.html
 ```

 The *_layout.html* file is an HTML skeleton that has some basic meta tag information and several CSS links.
-Every other HTML page in the static directory, like home.html, will extend the *_layout.html* file.
+By default, every other HTML page in the static directory, like home.html, will extend the *_layout.html* file.
 These static pages will often become the HTML/Mustache templates for the frontend pages of the web application.

 #### Static Page Styling (CSS/SCSS)